 Implementing SEO on your website has two distinct aspects to it – on page and off page SEO.
 On page SEO deals with optimizing your website, its design, its code and more.
 On the other hand, off page SEO involves factors that website owners have relatively less control over, like backlinks to your site, authority and popularity on social media.

 Maximize your on page SEO by focusing on:

 - Keyword Research – Knowing what your users are searching for is the first step towards creating content that they will like.
-Use tools like io or Google’s Keyword Planner help you identify the best keywords that will drive traffic to your site.
+Use tools like Google’s Keyword Planner to help you identify the best keywords that will drive traffic to your site.

 - Great Content – The most important thing for a high rank for any search is offering the perfect solution to the problem posed by the user to the search engine.
 Build high quality content around your business and its specific niche.
 Create content that addresses common problems faced by users.
 High quality, unique content that is relevant to what users search for is the silver bullet for incredible SEO rankings, if there ever was one.